byexamples/byexample/docs/basic/input.md

 Hide these examples/tests from the user: they don't add too much value but they are here because is a simple way to test if all the interpreters support the 'input' feature.

+Also use '+input' instead of '+type' to test this flag too which should be an alias.

 Python:
 >>> input("num: ")   # byexample: +input